cs161-staff/textbook/hmms/index.md

 ---
-title: 3.
-Games
+title: 9.
+HMMs
-nav_order: 3
+nav_order: 9
 has_children: true
 ---

-# 3. Games
+# 9. HMMs

 Author: Nikhil Sharma

-Edited by: Catherine Chu and Wesley Zheng
+Edited by: Saathvik Selvan and Wesley Zheng

 Credit: Some sections adapted from the textbook *Artificial Intelligence: A Modern Approach*.